jeantessier/micronaut-kafka-test/README.md

 ## To Trigger a Message

-    $ http :8080
+    $ http :8080/hello/event

 or

+    $ http :8080/hello/string

+## To Trigger a Message With a Parameter

+    $ http :8080/hello/event name=="Jean Tessier"

+or

-    $ http :8080 name=="Jean Tessier"
+    $ http :8080/hello/string name=="Jean Tessier"

 ## Topics

-The application will automatically create the `micronaut.kafka.test.events` topic, but with a single partition.
+The application will automatically create the `micronaut.kafka.test.events` and `micronaut.kafka.test.strings` topics, but with a single partition.
 This means that no matter how many consumers you start, all messages will go to only one of them (usually the last one to start).

 You can add partitions with: